ChillGenXer/sapiens-server/README.md

 # sapiens-server
-Some helpful scripts for running a Sapiens dedicated server on Linux.<br>
+Installation and management scripts for the Sapiens Dedicated Server on Ubuntu (Linux).<br>
 **Last tested Sapiens Dedicated Server Version: 0.5.0.42**

-This package assumes you have an Ubuntu 23.10 installation ready and a user that the server will run under setup which has sudo access.
+This package assumes you have an **Ubuntu 23.10 or greater** installation ready and a user that the server will run under, and is setup with ``sudo`` access.
 Please ensure you create a new user that will be used for the server to run on, **the install script will not run if installed as the root user!**  To set up a new user:

 **``sudo adduser sapserver``**